Dialectic School Curriculum

 Normally taken in 8th grade

 Eighth grade Physical Science is an invitation for students to explore their world through a historical approach that allows them to experience both wonder and thoughtful experimentation.
 Students delve into the history of the elements—their discovery, their properties, and their practical use in the world.
 They begin with observation of their surroundings and natural phenomena, then study various historical frameworks describing the physical world, and then learn how these models developed into our current understanding of the periodic table.
-This historical approach is combined with observation and interaction with the physical world at every stage so that students have concrete connections to God’s good world for the concepts they learn.
+This historical approach is coupled with observation and interaction with the physical world at every stage so that students have concrete connections to God’s good world for the concepts they learn.

 In addition to studying the elements, students observe the motion of the heavens by pondering and sketching the night sky.
 They develop an understanding of patterns of movement here on earth by working with simple machines and accelerated motion.
 These two different categories of observable motion in the world are united in the end through the lens of Newton’s laws of motion.